strangedevice/TANGIBLE-PROJECT/README.md

 ### **ANALOG INPUT**

-Analog can have a number of different inputs unlike a digital out outputs such as the light dependent resistor and the potentiometer whilst the digital output can only output a HIGH OR A LOW
+Analog can have a range of different inputs unlike a digital outputs which are either a ON OR OFF.
+Analog on the other hand can read sensors such as the light dependent resistor.

 This is a basic physical built potentiometer and light dependent resistor: